 - Any volunteer or visitor to the school will need to sign in the office and wear a name tag.

 - Any volunteer or visitor to the school will need to sign out at the office.

 - The office will maintain a running notebook of volunteers and visitors.

-- Teachers will check for name badge that will confirm that the volunteer or visitor has signed in at the office.
+- Teachers will check for a name tag that will confirm that the volunteer or visitor has signed in at the office.